WorklifeBarometer/API/Power BI.md

 ### Request data from the API

 In Power BI choose Get Data > Web.
-Type in this URL, where you've replace {companyId} with your company id:
+Type in this URL, where you've replaced {companyId} with your company id:

  https://api-ne1.worklifebarometer.com/v1.0/Dashboard/Company/{companyId}/answers

-Then click Advanced and fill in an HTTP request parameter as follows:
+Don't click OK yet.
+Instead click Advanced and fill in an HTTP request parameter as follows:
 - In the header key choose Authorization
 - In the header value type "Bearer " (including the space), followed by your access token.

 ![Authorization](https://raw.githubusercontent.com/WorklifeBarometer/API/master/power_bi_authorization.png)

-- Click OK and on the next page simply click Connect.
+- Now click OK and on the next page simply click Connect.
 After a little while you should now see something like this:

 ![Authorization](https://raw.githubusercontent.com/WorklifeBarometer/API/master/power_bi_unmodified_result.png)